-Best iPad Games
+Best iPad Games in 2018

 Gaming on your iPad couldn't be sweeter.
 It's small enough to take with you everywhere, but with a big enough screen to allow for more precision with your taps, and it's that deadly combination that makes me reach for my iPad to play my favorite mobile games over and over.

-Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for iPad games broken down into several genres.
+Whether you're new to iPad gaming or are just looking for your next game to download, here are my top picks for iPad games.

-Endless runners are wildly popular due to their simple controls and the ability to replay them over and over again without being the same.
-Plus, most endless runners don't progress forward in any sort of story, making them easier to pick up and play for a brief amount of time.

-Alto's Adventure
+Alto's Odyssey

-Beautiful art design mixed with a rich, calming soundtrack makes Alto's Adventure stand out in the ocean of endless runner games on the App Store.

-You'll join Alto, a llama herder, on his snowboard as he slides downward on the Alps rounding up the wooly creatures.
-The game includes a challenge system and a plethora of unlockable characters, making it entertaining every time you load it up.
-Plus, the announced sequel, Alto's Odyssey, will hit the App Store sometime this year.
-Wax up your board and hit the slopes so you can continue Alto's story later in 2017!
+Alto's Odyssey trades in the bright, snowy, and colorful palette of the first game for a much warmer, darker environment.
+The desert — while stunningly gorgeous — feels harsher and less forgiving than the slopes Alto's used to and the new landscape provides a plethora of new challenges for players to discover.

 Ticket To Ride

+One of my favorite things about mobile gaming is being able to bring my favorite board games everywhere I go.
+Leave the boxes, the game pieces, and the cards at home, and enjoy classic board games on your iPad!
 Ticket to Ride is a personal favorite of mine.
 I have the board game to play with my family and friends, and I love the iOS version to take on the road.

 The object of the game is for players to build sprawling railways by gathering colored cars to connect cities across the map.
 Every turn, a player gets to either pick two cars, claim a line by spending cars, or take on a new ticket (this challenges players to connect two cities before the first player runs out of cars).
 The longer the railway between two cities is, the more victory points they're worth.